 - While you wait for your results from this test, consider doing this easy soil drainage test to get even more information about your soil texture!

-There are a couple ways you can gather results from your soil texture test.
+There are a couple ways you can determine your mason jar soil test results.
 You can use a ruler to measure each layer as they settle out, or you can just eyeball the whole thing after the jar has had at least 24 hours to settle.

 Here’s what you are looking for: As your jar sits, the particles will start filtering out of the suspension.